-- (a) Duties and responsibilities assigned by the University to an employee that do not exceed the available established FTE for the position shall be compensated through the payment of salary, not Other Personal Services (OPS) wages. - (b) Duties and responsibilities assigned by the University to an employee that are in addition to the available established FTE for the position shall be compensated through OPS wages, not salary.
+(a) Duties and responsibilities assigned by the University to an employee that do not exceed the available established FTE for the position shall be compensated through the payment of salary, not Other Personal Services (OPS) wages.

-23.10 PAYMENT FOR OVERLOAD APPOINTMENTS.
-Overload compensation is defined as compensation for instructional duties (e.g. teaching an additional course, workshops, a continuing education class, etc.) in excess of a full appointment (1.0 FTE).
-Available overload compensation appointments within the University shall be offered equitably and as appropriate to qualified employees in sufficient time to allow voluntary acceptance or rejection.
-Compensation for overload appointments shall be no less than the adjunct rate for the employee's department, unit, or college.
-Courses of greater or fewer than three credit hours shall be prorated.
-23.10 TWELVE-MONTH PAYMENT OPTION.
-The parties agree that a twelve-month payment option 23.11 TWELVE-MONTH PAYMENT OPTION.
+(b) Duties and responsibilities assigned by the University to an employee that are in addition to the available established FTE for the position shall be compensated through OPS wages, not salary.

+23.10 Twelve-Month Payment Option.
 The parties agree that a twelve-month payment option for 9-month employees shall be offered each year during an annual open enrollment period from April 1 to June 30.
 If chosen by the employee, this payment option shall become effective for one year starting with the first full pay period beginning after August 8.
-The plan shall allow for employees to select a fixed savings amount to be deducted from each of the nineteen full bi-weekly paychecks received during the Fall and Spring semesters with a change in that amount to account for those paychecks from which double premiums are deducted.
+The plan shall allow for employees to select a fixed savings amount to be deducted from each of the nineteen full biweekly paychecks received during the Fall and Spring semesters with a change in that amount to account for those paychecks from which double premiums are deducted.
 The total savings shall be returned to the employee in equal amounts for the five full bi-weekly paychecks received during the Summer.
 The University shall provide an online calculator to assist the employee in determining a savings amount and fixed reduction amount that will allow the employee's net paychecks to remain approximately constant.
 Pay received for supplemental summer assignments shall be unaffected by this plan.
 This pay plan is subject to tax limitations.

-ADMINISTRATIVE SALARY STIPENDS.
+23.11 Administrative Salary Stipends.
 A temporary salary increase that is provided to an employee as compensation for performing a specific, titled administrative function shall be permitted under this agreement as an Administrative Salary Stipend.
 At least 14 days prior to the effective date of any Administrative Salary Stipend, the University shall provide UFF a written notification of the stipend which states the name of the employee, the rank and discipline of the employee, the amount of the stipend, and the reason for the stipend.
 If all or part of the stipend is later added to the employee's salary, the amount so converted shall be treated as an Administrative Discretion Increase during the year in which the conversion takes place and shall be subject to limitations of that section.

-23.1213 SALARY RATE CALCULATION AND PAYMENT.
-The biweekly salary rate of employees serving on twelve month (calendar year) appointments shall be calculated by dividing the calendar year salary rate by 26.1 pay periods.
+23.12 Salary Rate Calculation and Payment.
+The biweekly salary rate of employees serving on twelve-month appointments shall be calculated by dividing the salary rate by 26.1 pay periods.

-23.1314 COMPENSATION CURRENCY.
+23.14 Compensation currency.
 The university receives its budget and disburses monies in U.S. dollars.

-BENEFITS
+ARTICLE 24 BENEFITS

-- 24-.1 BENEFITS IMPROVEMENTS.
-The University and UFF support legislation to provide adequate and affordable health insurance to all employees. - 24.2 PART-TIME EMPLOYEES.
-Part-time employees, except those in positions funded from Other Personal Services (OPS) funds, are entitled to employer-funded benefits under the provisions of Statestate law and the rules of the Department of Management Services.
-Part-time employees should contact the Human Resources office to determine the nature and extent of the benefits for which they are eligible. - 24.3 RETIREMENT CREDIT.
-Retirement credit for employees who are authorized by the University to take uncompensated or partially compensated leaves of absence shall be granted in accordance with State law and the rules of the Division of Retirement as they may exist that exists at the time leave is granted.
-The current Florida Retirement System rules also require that to receive full retirement credit, the employee on uncompensated or partially compensated leave must make payment of the retirement contribution that would otherwise be made by the university, plus interest, if applicable.
-Employees who are plan to take such a leave of absence should contact the personnel Human Resources office at their university for complete information prior to taking the leave.
+24.1 Benefits.
+The University and UFF support legislation to provide adequate and affordable health insurance to all employees.
+Employees are encouraged to contact Human Resources with questions regarding their benefits.

+24.2 Part-Time Employees.
+Part-time employees are entitled to employer-funded benefits under the provisions of state law and the rules of the Department of Management Services.
+Part-time employees should contact the Human Resources office to determine the nature and extent of the benefits for which they are eligible.

+24.3 Retirement Credit.
+Retirement credit for employees who are authorized by the University to take uncompensated or partially compensated leaves of absence shall be granted in accordance with State law that exists at the time leave is granted.
+Employees who plan to take a leave of absence should contact the Human Resources office for complete information prior to taking the leave.

-24.4 BENEFITS FOR RETIREES.
+24.4 Benefits for Retirees.